particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Muon datasheet 2024-06-05

+Updated the [Muon datasheet](/reference/datasheets/m-series/muon-datasheet/) with the updated expansion connector.

 ### particle wifi 2024-06-05

 Added documentation for [`particle wifi`](/reference/developer-tools/cli/#particle-wifi) commands.